Himanshu-Adhikari/CompilerDesignLabWork/README.md

-Hello Everyone i am Himanshu Adhikari  and this is my compiler's labwork Consisting of:
+Hello Everyone i am Himanshu Adhikari  and this is my compiler's labwork that consisting of:
 1. Design a LEX Code to count the number of lines, space, tab-meta character and rest of characters in a given Input pattern.
 2. Design a LEX Code to identify and print valid Identifier of C/C++ in given Input pattern.
 3. Design a LEX Code to identify and print integer and float value in given Input pattern.